netcrop/lwrap/README.md

   One 255 elements array been created as a "filter" for each
 input byte.
 Each element is a function pointer, which execute
 a function call based on that input byte.
 By doing this
-we avoide as many as possible if-else cluster.
+we avoid as many as possible if-else cluster.
 And keep the
 functions in minimal size.

   The same filter applys for the last byte before each line